Preethas/Preethas.github.io/_posts/2017-07-01-rx-js-demystified.md

 Both the patterns deal with data .
 In the observer pattern which we generally associate with events (mouse click , key press etc ) the publisher of the event is in control .
 The consumer has no control over whether the event will even happen or the amount of data that it will produce.The model is a <b> push model </b> with the publisher pushing data to the consumer

-The iterator design pattern commonly used to iterate over collections , the consumer is in control .
+The iterator design pattern commonly used to iterate over collections , <b> the consumer is in control </b> .
 The consumer invokes the next() method to pull data from the publisher until a) there are no more elements in the collection b) an error occurs

 When the symmetry was noticed people came up with the idea of Reactive programming where it was able to have a common interface to deal with pushed data (like data coming from events , data from a request over the network , web sockets) and static data like arrays .

+The Observable is central to the Rx pattern but instead of the consumer requesting values from the publisher (as in the iterator) the observable pushes values to the observer as soon as it is available .
+Its like saying <i> "Dont call us , we'll call you " </i>

 <h3> Rx Js api </h3>